-The project is located within federal waters on the OCS, specifically in BOEM Renewable Energy Lease Area OCS-A 0486 (Lease Area), 2 approximately 19 miles (30.6 kilometers [km], 16.6 nautical miles [nm]) southeast of Block Island, Rhode Island, and 35 mi (56.3 km, 30.4 nm) east of Montauk Point, New York.
+The South Fork project will be located within federal waters on the Outer Continental Shelf (OCS) in BOEM Renewable Energy Lease Area OCS-A 0517, approximately 19 miles southeast of Block Island, Rhode Island, and 35 miles east of Montauk Point, New York.

 The SAP was filed on April 1, 2016, with revisions filed in July, September, and November 2016.
 BOEM determined the SAP was complete on October 7, 2016.

-The Bureau of Ocean Energy Management (BOEM) published a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) for the Construction and Operations Plan (COP) submitted by Deepwater Wind South Fork LLC (Deepwater Wind) on October 19.
-2018.
+On October 19, 2018 BOEM published a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) for the Construction and Operations Plan (COP) submitted by Deepwater Wind South Fork LLC (Deepwater Wind).

 The publication of the NOI initiated the public scoping process and opened a 30-day public comment period, which ended on November 19, 2018.
 During this time, BOEM held public scoping meetings and accepted comments.
 Comments on the NOI can be found at https://www.regulations.gov/docket?D=BOEM-2018-0010.
 The public scoping process is used to identify issues and potential alternatives for consideration in the EIS.

 On January 4, 2021, BOEM released a Draft Environmental Impact Statement for the South Fork Wind Farm and South Fork Export Cable Project.
 The following documents are available for your viewing.

 - Notice of Availability of the South Fork DEIS